watsona4/scipy2016/SciPy2016TripReport.md

 Puppet for dynamic configuration management and Splunk for logging and tracking resource usage.
-The next steps include auto-population of configuration options, environment management using Modules that works with Python, integration with iPyParallel, and tunnelling visualization through the proxy for interactive parallel visualization tasks.
+The next steps include auto-population of configuration options, environment management using Modules that works with Python, integration with iPyParallel, and tunneling visualization through the proxy for interactive parallel visualization tasks.